 Small waters bodies include headwater streams, springs, ditches, flushes, small lakes and ponds.
-They can be found in all landscapes and by their very nature are highly varied in all aspects, from water chemistry to the species they support.
+These can be found in all landscapes and by their very nature are highly varied in all aspects – from water chemistry to the species they support.

 Therefore collectively, at the landscape scale, small standing waters are critical to maintaining freshwater biodiversity.
-The targeted protection, management and creation of small standing waters to restore freshwater landscapes is particularly important for populations of threatened species, including some specialist habitats and species listed in Annex I and Annex II of the Habitats Directive, which depend on networks of high quality small water bodies for their survival.
+The targeted protection, management and creation of small standing waters to restore freshwater landscapes is particularly important for populations of threatened species – including some specialist habitats and species listed in Annex I and Annex II of the Habitats Directive, which depend on networks of high quality small water bodies for their survival.

 In November 2013, the Freshwater Habitats Trust, in partnership with the European Environmental Bureau, and the backing of the European Commission and the government of Lithuania, ran a workshop to bring together water and nature managers from 18 EU states.
 The purpose of the workshop was to discuss how better to protect the continents small waters, a first step in informing the development of future policies.

 You can read the full Report of the Workshop on the Protection and Management of Small Water Bodies